Where can I get help / advice about Fees?

 Please retain your online payment receipt in a safe place as it a valuable document and may be required by you to claim Tax Relief on Tuition fees.
 Tax Relief may be claimed only where students pay tuition fees.
 The new Student Contribution will be allowable for tax relief only where families with two or more children are liable for the Student Contribution charge.
 Please refer to www.revenue.ie for all tax related queries.
 Duplicate receipts can be re-printed via your student app.

-No Free Fees or grants are available for repeat years except under exceptional Medical Circumstances.
+No Free Fees or grants are not available for repeat years except under exceptional Medical Circumstances.

 Full fee payment is due.
 Please see following links: